TRD Wheels Vs. Aftermarket 5th Gen 4Runner Wheels

 Deciding on the right set of wheels is important

-The wheels you have on your 5th Gen 4Runner can make or break the appearance.
+The wheels you have on your 4Runner can make or break the appearance.
 This is the hub (no pun intended) of your vehicles character.
 If you go to “BRO”, you might have some serious regrets.
-When we say BRO, we mean massive amounts of chrome and a 7″ deep dish wheel.
+When we say BRO, we mean straight chrome and a 7″ deep dish wheel.
 No one wants a 7″ deep dish chrome wheel on a 4Runner.
 At least, we hope not.
 At the same time, if you get the most basic wheels out there, that everyone has, what will be different about your 4Runner?

 Wheel Options for 5th Gen 4Runner (6×139.7mm(5.5″) or 6×5.5 Bolt Pattern)